-Hiking in the desert can seem daunting.
-However, it can be a hugely rewarding and romantic place to go for a hike.
+Desert hiking can seem daunting.
+However, desert hiking can be a hugely rewarding and romantic place to go for a hike.
 The colors of the desert and their landscapes at times feel like another planet and the stuff dreams are made of.
 A hike in the desert displays the extremes of our planet and their geological features at times appear to defy gravity.

 While deserts themselves may be easy to lump into one general biome their diversity is amazing.
 We’ve been hiking in places like the Sahara, Wadi Rum, Canyonlands, Saguaro, and the Namib Desert and each looked nothing like the other.
 Outside of the fact they all receive little to no precipitation, they share few things in common.